 Water bottle- Keeping hydrated is a top priority!
 All campers are required to have a water bottle.

 Swim wear – For all those trips to the pool!
 Campers will stop at the pool at least once a day.
 Please be conscientious of the swim suits that are brought to camp.
 We ask that females wear one piece suits or tankini’s and refrain from bringing two piece suits.
 For Males please refrain from Speedo type suits.

 Towels – Always good to stay dry.

-Jeans – Your camper will need them to go horseback riding.
+Jeans/Long Pants – Your camper will need their legs covered to go horseback riding.

 Sunscreen – While camp has back-up bottles, you know your campers skin-care needs.
 Sending your own bottle is a good plan.

 Bug Spray – To deet or not to deet?
 Another personal choice, as chemicals like bug spray can irritate both mosquitoes and your camper’s skin.
 Send the spray you use at home.
 Camp has back-up spray that does not contain deet.